DutchRican/CovTable/README.md

 I merely parsed the html with [cheeriojs/cheerio]('https://github.com/cheeriojs/cheerio') and did not alter any of the statistics returned.

 run with:
-`covstats` - this will provide a full table of all countries.
+`covtable` - this will provide a full table of all countries.
-`covstats --help` - see the currently available options.
+`covtable --help` - see the currently available options.
-`covstats -x <number>` will show top x.
+`covtable -x <number>` will show top x.
+`covtable -w ` include the World stats.